MicrosoftDocs/Viva/Viva/goals/teams-provisioning.md

 ## How to Add Groups to Viva Goals teams
 You can add members to teams as you're creating the team or after you create the team by adding additional members.

-**Team creation:**
+**Team creation**

-1. Go to the Teams page by clicking on ‘Teams’ in the left navigation bar.
+1. Go to the Teams page by clicking ‘Teams’ in the left navigation bar.
 1. Select ‘Create Team’ on the top right corner of the page.
 1. In the create team pop-up:
     1. Enter team name.